 I didn't take notes during her talk, which was just as well because there wasn't much of substance to remember.
 She giggled like a schoolgirl when she mentioned the CIA's drone program.
 I didn't ask anything during the Q&A at the end because I didn't see any further mystery about her biographical subject that needed to be revealed.
 Boy, was I ever ignorant of what was left unsaid, like whether "All In" was some snarky inside joke between author and subject about what they were really doing.
 The whole tone of her talk painted David Petraeus in saintly terms, so much so that I was turned off from ever reading her book.
 The term "hagiography" kept popping into my head, like so many uncritical "lives of the saints" stories I recall from the catechism of my youth.
 One could be excused for thinking The Greatest General Of Our Time (TM) had no flaws besides the tendency to work too hard, which is the one most important flaw that job interview candidates are told to mention to a hiring manager.

-The talk ended and I briefly scoped out Ms. Broadwell's figure one more time before I left.
-I'm pretty sure she'll be showing off that figure for all of us on "Dancing With The Stars" once she adds up her legal bills.
-I stated in my title that "nothing happened" but I didn't just mean between myself and this gorgeous road show speaker.
-I truly mean nothing happened in her entire talk that warranted attention.
+The talk ended and I briefly watched Ms. Broadwell interact with her audience before I left.
+I stated in my title that "nothing happened" and I truly mean nothing happened in her entire talk that warranted attention.
 The whole show left me with the impression that David Petraeus wanted this woman polishing his image in the public's mind to "shape the battlespace" for something else.
 Only time will tell whether that something else is a campaign for elected office.

 The revelation of l'affaire Petraeus puts her sales pitch into its proper context.
 Ambitious people have their courtiers and hangers-on.
 Ms. Broadwell reminded me of every single mid-ranking female executive I encountered while working for large investment firms.
 They all exuded feminine appeal from every pore and leveraged this persona to get everything their hearts desired.
 Performing special favors for a powerful mentor is just another rung on the way up the ladder.